Cluster-Based Regularized Sliced Inverse Regression for Forecasting Macroeconomic Variables: Modeling and methods

 \subsection{Statistical property of cluster-based SIR}

 \citet{li1991sliced} established the unbiasedness for the e.d.r.-directions found by SIR, assuming the following linearity condition. \begin{lcon} For any $\mathbf{b} \in \mathbb{R}^N$, the conditional expectation $E(\mathbf{b'x}|\allowbreak \boldsymbol{\beta}_1'\mathbf{x},\dots, \boldsymbol{\beta}_K'\mathbf{x})$ is linear in $\boldsymbol{\beta}_1'\mathbf{x},\dots,\boldsymbol{\beta}_K'\mathbf{x}$. \end{lcon} The linearity condition is not easy to verify, however, \citet{eaton1986characterization} showed when $\mathbf{x}$ is elliptically symmetrically distributed, for example, multivariate normally distributed, the linearity condition holds.
-Furthermore, \citet{hall1993almost} showed that elliptical symmetric distribution is not a restrictive assumption, because the linearity condition holds approximately when $N$ is large even if the dataset is not elliptically symmetric.
+Furthermore, \citet{hall1993almost} showed that elliptical symmetric distribution is not a restrictive assumption, because the linearity condition holds approximately when $N$ is large even if the dataset has not been generated from an elliptically symmetric distribution.

 Without loss of generality, we assume each variable in ${\bf x}$ has been standardized to zero mean and unit variance for our discussion. \citet{li1991sliced} proved the following theorem, \begin{thm} Assume Linearity Condition \ref{con0}, the centered inverse regression curve $E(\mathbf{x}|y)$ is contained in the space spanned by $\Sigma_{\mathbf{x}}\boldsymbol{\beta}_j,\ j=1,\dots,K$, where $\Sigma_{\mathbf{x}}$ is the covariance matrix of $\mathbf{x}$. \end{thm}